Losing the most beautiful part of our life, our father!

 Papa is not just a word.
 It has

-my past 27 years attached to it.
+my past 27 years attached.
 This one word makes my eyes moist.
 Anywhere, anytime!
 It’s been 4 months

 ‘Papa’.